HarveyAland/auzre-monitoring-remediation/README.md

 ### My Use Case
 - Filtering alert rules to fire specific run books that match the parse criteria
-- Decoupled from remediation (runbooks).
+- Decoupled from remediation (Runbooks).
 - Can extend to email, Teams, ServiceNow, etc.

 ### How it works for me